-As the dean of the College of Business Administration (COBA), I am pleased to welcome you to the Sullivan University website and campus in Louisville, KY.
+As the Dean of the College of Business Administration (COBA), I am pleased to welcome you to the Sullivan University website and campus in Louisville, KY.
 The COBA academic programs include career certificates, Associate of Science, and Bachelor of Science degrees.
-The certificates include: Conflict Management Career Certificate, Business Administration Career Certificate, Marketing Management Career Certificate, and 14 Dale Carnegie Certifications.
+COBA also offers a certificate in Conflict Management.
 The Associate of Science degree programs include: Business Management, Justice and Public Safety Administration, Marketing & Sales Management, and Logistics and Transportation Management.
 The Bachelor of Science degrees include: Business Administration, Interdisciplinary Business Studies, Human Resource Leadership, and Justice and Public Safety Administration.

 The COBA maintains close relationships with many of the employers who hire our graduates.
 In many instances, our business advisors visit our classrooms to bring a real-world perspective into the learning experience.
 All COBA faculty members are academically qualified and seasoned veterans of business, having worked in their respective fields, and bring their knowledge, skills and expertise into the classroom to reinforce COBA’s commitment to bring a career-focused perspective into student learning.

 I am excited that you are visiting our website.
 If you are interested in a career in the business administration, management, marketing, human resources, supply chain management, justice and public safety administration, or in one of the many career certificates COBA offers, the website should provide you with an introduction to our programs and life as a student at Sullivan University.
 We appreciate your interest in the College of Business Administration and look forward to answering any questions you have about our program.
 If you are interested in scheduling a visit or if you would like more information, please call (502) 456-6505 or toll-free (800) 844-1354.

 |Conflict Management Certificate|